-Since the 2018 reference year, DIRCE has included the new Statistical Enterprise level, which is equivalent to the Legal Unit in the case of independent Legal Units (in the sense that they do not belong to any enterprise group), or to a set of enterprise group Legal Units, or to the entire enterprise group, as determined by the Profiling methodology.
+Since the 2018 reference year, DIRCE has included the new Statistical Enterprise level, which is equivalent to the Legal Unit or to a set of enterprise group Legal Units, or to the entire enterprise group, as determined by the Profiling methodology.

-4.2 DETERMINATION OF EXHAUSTIVE ENTERPRISES
+4.2 DETERMINATION OF EXHAUSTIVE UNITS

-The exhaustive enterprises are those that enter the sample with probability 1, for which reason they are also known as self-represented.
+The exhaustive units are those that enter the sample with probability 1, for which reason they are also known as self-represented.
 The following exhaustive enterprises are considered:

-- All enterprises with 50 or more employees. - The most relevant enterprises, by employees or turnover, registered in the framework in the same reference year. - The collective of subsidiary enterprises in Spain of foreign groups. - Enterprises with less than 50 employees, but with large turnovers.
+- All LUs with 50 or more employees. - The most relevant LUs, by employees or turnover, registered in the framework in the same reference year. - The collective of subsidiary enterprises in Spain of foreign groups. - LUs with less than 50 employees, but with large turnovers.
 These are determined by applying the Sigma Deviation Rule and the Quartile Method.

-The Sigma Deviation Rule (see Julien and Maranda Le Plan de Sondage de Enquête Nationale Sur les Fermes de 1988 Techniques d'enquête 1990, vol. 16, no 1, pp. 127-139) is an empirical rule that consists in ordering the enterprises from smaller to higher according to the turnover variable and take as comprehensive those that follow to the first that complies with that the difference with the previous one is greater than the standard deviation of that variable.
+The Sigma Deviation Rule (see Julien and Maranda Le Plan de Sondage de Enquête Nationale Sur les Fermes de 1988 Techniques d'enquête 1990, vol. 16, n° 1, pp. 127-139) is an empirical rule that consists in ordering the units from smaller to higher according to the turnover variable and take as comprehensive those that follow to the first that complies with that the difference with the previous one is greater than the standard deviation of that variable.

-The quartile method selects those enterprises whose turnover exceeds the value $M + c(Q_3 - M)$ where M is the median, $Q_3$ is the third quartile of the turnover variable and $c \in \mathbb{R}$ a coefficient to be established.
+The quartile method selects those enterprises whose turnover exceeds the value $M + c(Q_3 - M)$ where M is the median, Q_3 is the third quartile of the turnover variable and $c \in \mathbb{R}$ a coefficient to be established.